VR51/WordPress-Runscript/README.md

 # WordPress Runscript
 Simple WordPress plugin and theme deployment.
-This is a WordPress plugin that installs a configurable default set of plugins and themes into a WordPress site.
+WordPress Runscript installs plugins and themes from configurable compilation lists.

 Use this WordPress plugin to install and deploy preferred plugin and theme sets.